 The Sainsbury's Sport Relief Games took place on Sunday 23rd March 2014.
 We at Roffey Karate Club have supported many Charities over the years and this was our most successful to date.
 We had 90 runners of all ages and the total raised has hit £2500.
 That's a phenominal acheivement for a small club like ours.
 Well done all who took part and thank you all who sponsored us.

 We have set up this gallery and there are some pictures of our brave and energetic participants who represented the club whilst also raising money for a good cause

 Last updated: Tue, 08/04/2014 - 13:58

-The Sainsbury's Sport Relief Games will be taking place in March 2014.
+The Sainsbury's Sport Relief Games took place in March 2014.
 We at Roffey Karate Club have supported many Charities over the years.